 Colors and Markings

-Sporting an iridescent silvery white stripe contrasted by a black stripe beneath it, the black neon makes an excellent contrast fish to similarly shaped and sized tetras such as the rummy nose or neon tetra.
-They can readily be identified as they have an enamel-white to greenish neon stripe contrasted with a rich velvety black color below it.
+Sporting an iridescence of white, greenish, and black, the black neon makes an excellent contrast fish.
+They stand apart from the similarly sized tetras, such as the red-splashed rummy nose or neon tetra, and they are also a bit taller in the body.
+They can readily be identified as they have an enamel-white to greenish neon stripe contrasted with a rich velvety black color below.

-They also make a nice addition to a larger community aquarium as they are peaceful and easy to care for.
+At an adult size of little more than 1 inch, black neons are suitable for small aquariums.
+They are a schooling fish and should always be kept in groups of a half dozen or more.
+They also make a nice addition to a larger community aquarium, as they are peaceful and easy to care for.

 Black Neon Tetra Habitat and Care

-Like other tetras, black neons prefer soft acidic water; however, they are quite adaptable and are more tolerant of hard neutral water than some tetra species.
-Peat filtering is recommended for bringing out the best coloration, and it's essential if attempting to breed them.
+Like other tetras, black neons prefer soft acidic water; however, they are quite adaptable and are more tolerant of hard neutral water than other tetra species.
+Peat filtering is recommended for bringing out the best coloration, and peat is essential if you're attempting to breed them.

-The ideal biotope for the black neon tetra includes subdued lighting, live plants, open space for swimming, a dark substrate, and a healthy water current in the mid to upper region of the aquarium where they prefer to swim.
-For the substrate, use a river sand with some driftwood and twisted roots.
+The ideal environment for the black neon tetra includes subdued lighting, live plants, open space for swimming, a dark substrate, and a healthy water current in the mid to upper region of the aquarium, where they prefer to swim.
+For the substrate, use river sand with some driftwood and twisted roots.
 Add some dried leaves to the tank, which will stain the water a light brown.
 Replace the leaves every few weeks.
-Use dim lighting, it will develop the tetras coloring to give the best display effect.
+Use dim lighting to develop the tetra's coloring for the best display effect.

-Its natural diet consists of small invertebrates and plants, and most likely also includes crustacea, filamentous algae, and fallen fruits.
+Its natural diet consists of small invertebrates and plants and often includes crustacea, filamentous algae, and fallen fruits.
 Black neons are not demanding and will eat almost anything offered to them; however, they should be fed a varied diet for optimum health and color.
-Flake, frozen and freeze-dried foods are all suitable, as well as small live worms and brine shrimp.
+Flake, frozen, and freeze-dried foods are all suitable, as are small live worms and brine shrimp.